 If you're not sold on being a honey or ash blonde, maybe you'd love something in between like a buttery blonde.
 For this shade, it doesn't matter what your skin tone is, because it's neither too warm nor too cool but definitely light enough to give you a strong pop.
 And because it's a subtle, buttery hue, it's less likely to make you look overly pale or clash too much with the yellows on your skin.

 Bronde, or brown-blonde, is by far the most beginner-friendly way to go blonde.
 Being a fusion of the two colors, it gives you the experience of a lighter 'do without going all the way to platinum.
 It doesn't stray too far from your natural brunette tresses either!
-If you're after a low-maintenance look, wear it as highlights or incorporate it into an ombré or balayage look.
+If you're after a low-maintenance look, incorporate it into an ombré or balayage look.
+You can also opt for blonde highlights over a light brown base color for that sun-kissed, doll-like vibe.

 5. Platinum Blonde

 It may not be for the faint of heart (or scalp), but there's a type of platinum 'do for everyone.
-Fair skin, for example, should go for a the slightest veil of gold instead of an flat white to prevent looking washed out.
+Fair skin, for example, should go for a platinum with a subtle golden sheen instead of a flat white to prevent looking washed out.
 Warm-toned complexions, especially those with a deeper skin tone, would look great with an icy platinum for maximum contrast!